ViralTexts/vrt-clusters/clusters/East_St._Louis_-_The_Appeal_July_28,_1917.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Now if they will only pass a law mak­
-ing it compulsory for the white people
-to read the Bible, they might gain
-something by absorption and we
-wouldn&#x27;t be the sufferers after alL.
-There are some things in the Bible
-that even South Caarolinans could
-read with profit.
-For instance, &quot;Thou
-shalt not kill.&quot;
-*i 1* &quot;*JMe-
-lain-inj
 J* J* Whither?
 North is greed and South is blood within, the
 coward, and without, the liar.
 Whither?
 To death?
 Amen 1 Welcome dark sleep i